Phase Transition in the S&P Stock Market: Materials and Methods

-On the other side, when choosing $t_W$ in the order of few years the decomposition into eigenvectors may be meaningful.
-The correlation matrix possesses one large eigenvalue in the order of the number $N$ of stocks \cite{lalo}.
-The corresponding eigenvector can be used as a description of the market \cite{lalo,galu}.
-The remaining eigenvalues are qualitatively similar to those of a random matrix with a Mar\^{c}enko-Pastur \cite{marc} spectrum.
-Nevertheless with the assumption of a specific model information can be extracted from this part of spectrum \cite{alfa}.
-In general only eigenvalues separated by more than $\sqrt{N/t_W}$ from other values have a model independent meaning \cite{burd}.
-Therefore we concentrate in this paper on the long term time behavior of eigenvector of the market eigenvalue.\footnote{Extending the window too much could in fact at some point lead to problems, even if one assumes that the betas are slowly varying, see for example \cite{livan}.}
+On the other side, when choosing $t_W$ in the order of a few years, the decomposition into eigenvectors may be meaningful.
+The correlation matrix possesses one large eigenvalue in the order of the number $N$ of stocks.
+The corresponding eigenvector can be used as a description of the market, see \cite{lalo,galu}.
+The remaining eigenvalues are qualitatively similar to those of a random matrix with a \cite{marc} spectrum.
+Nevertheless, with the assumption of a specific model, information can be extracted from this part of the spectrum, see \cite{alfa}.
+In general, only eigenvalues separated by more than $\sqrt{N/t_W}$ from other values have a model independent meaning, see \cite{burd}.
+Therefore we concentrate on the long term time behavior of the eigenvector of the market eigenvalue.\footnote{Extending the window too much could in fact at some point lead to problems, even if one assumes that the betas are slowly varying, see for example \cite{livan}.}

-A daily market return $r_M(t)$ can be obtained by the scalar product of the stock returns with the eigenvector determined in an appropriate window.
-In this picture the eigenvector denoted by $\beta_i$ (normalized to $\sum_i \beta_i^2=N $) describes the $\beta$ coefficients relative to the market, as needed for a CAPM portfolio \cite{capm}.
-This interpretation is supported by the empirical result \cite{lalo}; the $\beta_i$ are positive and and distributed around one for $t_w>4$y.
+A daily market return $r_M(t)$ can be obtained by the scalar product of the stock returns with the eigenvector, determined in an appropriate window.
+In this case the eigenvector denoted by $\beta_i$ (normalized to $\sum_i \beta_i^2=N $) describes the $\beta$ coefficients relative to the market, as needed for a CAPM portfolio in the style of \cite{capm}.
+This interpretation is supported by the empirical results of \cite{lalo}, the $\beta_i$ are positive and and distributed around one for $t_w>3$y.

-In an alternative description of the market the average return $r_{av}$ may be used \cite{borl,kenn}.
-In first question we investigate how much $r_{av},r_M$ and the index return differ from each other.
+In an alternative description of the market, the average return $r_{av}$ may be used, see \cite{borl} and \cite{kenn}.
+First, we investigate how much $r_{av},r_M$ and the index return differ from each other.
 Secondly we will investigate the time dependence of $\beta_i$ to find evidence for a phase transition.